Ibord37/Simple-Shop/README.md

 # Simple Shop
 Description: I don't know xD, but let's say it as a simple voucher shop project.
+This project would be refactored soon.

 # Base
 - For backend, it is based on [Node.js](https://nodejs.org/en).